Wakilat/alx-low_level_programming/0x00-hello_world/README.md

 gcc $CFILE -c
 3. Write a script that generates the assembly code of a C code and save it in an output file. gcc -S $CFILE
+4. Write a script that compiles a C file and creates an executable named cisfun gcc $CFILE -o cisfun